-There Google results page it typically consists of 10 addresses, to which the Box of local activities is added, an incorporation of the images and if the topic is highly topical, the results coming from Google News.
-However you see it, the seats on the front page are counted, few, so to be able to enter it, the site must be optimized to the best.
+There Google results page It typically consists of 10 addresses, plus a local business box, an image embed, and, if the topic is highly topical, results from Google News.
+However you look at it, front-page spots are limited, so to get there, your site needs to be optimized to the max.

-Many think that SEO is pure manipulation: "make believe" or "deceive" Google, making a site seem authoritative when it is not.
-In fact, with the latest algorithm updates, which as we know have the names of some particular animals (Panda, Penguin, Hummingbird, Pigeon), Google rewards quality.
+Many people think that SEO is pure manipulation: "making Google believe" or "fooling" a site by making it appear authoritative when it isn't.
+In reality, with the latest algorithm updates, which as we know are named after some particular animals (Panda, Penguin, Hummingbird, Pigeon), Google rewards quality.
 Quality of content and optimization.

 Only a truly optimized site can rank.
-WordPress is an extremely popular content management system (CMS).
-It owes its diffusion to its ease of use, to the fact that it is constantly updated and that it has gathered around it a vast community of developers and graphic designers, which today allow a wide customization.
+WordPress It's an extremely popular content management system (CMS).
+Its popularity is due to its ease of use, its constant updates, and its large community of developers and graphic designers, which now allows for extensive customization.

-WordPress is a good way to create a site, manage a blog, produce content and propose yourself online at a company level.
-It is used by sites such as CNN, Panorama, il Fatto Quotidiano, Bloomberg, Sony, Disney, Microsoft, Beyoncé, Times, Facebook Newsroom, Katy Perry, Mercedes Benz and so on.
+WordPress is a great system for creating a website, managing a blog, producing content, and marketing your business online.
+It's used by sites like CNN, Panorama, Il Fatto Quotidiano, Bloomberg, Sony, Disney, Microsoft, Beyoncé, the Times, Facebook Newsroom, Katy Perry, Mercedes Benz, and more.

-It is a platform that works, but which in the basic version, as it is installed, gives many headaches from the point of view of optimization.
-It is no coincidence that plugins have been born that partly solve these problems.
-In the following guide we will tell you what are the optimizations to be implemented, which plugins to use and how to "fix" your WordPress installation to get a 100% optimized site.
+It's a platform that works, but in its basic version, as installed, it causes quite a few optimization headaches.
+It's no coincidence that plugins have been developed that partially solve these problems.
+In the following guide, we'll tell you what optimizations you need to implement, which plugins to use, and how to "fix" your WordPress installation to get a 100% optimized site.

 Optimizing WordPress for Search Engines

-Optimizing a site requires skills and technical knowledge that Plugins cannot completely solve.
-Being complementary tools, they must fit into a project of optimization which aims to eliminate all those factors that prevent correct indexing.
+Optimizing a website requires skills and technical knowledge that plugins cannot fully address.
+Being complementary tools, they must fit within a comprehensive project. optimization which aims to eliminate all those factors that prevent correct indexing.

 1. Verify that the site is indexable.

-WordPress has a basic option designed to "keep" the site private, which is not to have it found by the search engine.
-In traditional HTML sites, to prevent Google from indexing a site, simply insert the directive Noindex, Nofollow in the Head section.
-Since WordPress was born to avoid touching the code, there is a checkbox in Settings / Reading.
+WordPress has a basic option designed to "keep" your site private, meaning it won't be found by search engines.
+In traditional HTML sites, to prevent Google from indexing your site, simply add the directive Noindex, Nofollow in the Head section.
+Since WordPress was created to avoid touching the code, there is a checkbox in Settings / Reading.
 After logging in, go to the section and make sure this box is NOT checked.
-If it is checked, deselect and save.
+If it is, uncheck it and save.

 2. Using rewritten URLs helps rankings

-Having such an optimized structure allows you to directly target keywords with internal pages, rather than with the home page.
-Always remember that with each change, you will have to press the button Save, in blue, evident.
+Having such an optimized structure allows you to directly target keywords with internal pages, rather than the home page.
+Always remember that for each change, you will have to press the button Save, in blue, evident.

-For Google, an address such as / 2017/10/05 / fitness-lugano / - which highlights the date on which the article was published - is less optimized than the option / %postname% / (article name), as it considers 5, 10, 2017 as higher level folders.
-Basically we're telling Google that the fitness-gym article is placed inside folder 05, itself sub-folder of 10, which is sub-folder of 2017, which is sub-folder of domain name (Root).
-To make it simple: use the "article name" option.
+For Google, an address like /2017/10/05/fitness-lugano/ – which highlights the date on which the article was published – is less optimized than the option / %postname% / (article name), as it considers 5, 10, 2017 as top-level folders.
+Essentially, we're telling Google that the fitness-gym article is placed inside folder 05, which is a subfolder of 10, which is a subfolder of 2017, which is a subfolder of the domain name (Root).
+To put it simply: use the “item name” option.

 If you want to send free Whatsapp or Sms notifications from your WordPress you can use SendApp Connect